fakeanubhav/atm/README.md

 # ATM
-## To run this edit the add.js file with you db name and passowrd
+## To run this edit the add.js file with you db name and passoword
+## and run as node app.js